7Ji/7Ji/README.md

 ## Welcome to Guoxin "7Ji" Pu's profile

-A free and open source software enjoyer, creator, maintainer and contributor; OS and kernel engineer.
+A free and open source software enjoyer, creator, maintainer and contributor; hardware tinkerer; full-time OS and kernel engineer.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=7Ji&count_private=true&theme=tokyonight&showicons=true)]()

-My _current_ blog site is at https://7ji.github.io/ .
+My _current_ _public_ blog site is at https://7ji.github.io/ .
 The posts there only focus on non-development stuffs, like servers, booting, reverse-engineering, etc, note there's none of content about my FOSS projects, as I prefer to document the projects in tree and get everything recorded in issues or any other public places.
+There's nothing about daily life so be prepared for the information density.

-My email is publicly available, but, please **don't send private email asking about the public projects**, I've ensured the publicly avaiable documentation and existing issues be enough to get you around.
-If you do send, be prepared that your email will **either be ignored or get an impatient, unfriendly reply**.
+My email is publicly available, but, please **don't send private email asking about the public projects**, I've ensured the publicly avaiable documentation and existing issues be enough to get you around. **Keep public subjects public**, i.e. open an issue instead of sending an email.
+If you do send, be warned that your email will **either be ignored or get an impatient, unfriendly reply**.

 [![My GitHub Language Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=7Ji&langs_count=5&theme=tokyonight)]()

-I don't stand in favor or against any programming languages, but I stand in favor of a clear, easy-to-follow coding model that I emphase in most of my projects (many of them even follow different coding styles).

 I created the following projects and maintain them actively:
  - [ampart](https://github.com/7Ji/ampart), a partition tool for Amlogic's proprietary eMMC partition format mainly found on their Android firmware, in C, based on my reverse-engineering, a [patchset for mainline kernel](https://github.com/7Ji/linux/commit/049bddc86d7e2d1a7727bbc6d268be9cf5e779d2) is also available to natively support such partitions.